ProsjektHub/WebAppStudentHub/report.md

 It is imperative to highlight the necessity for our app in addressing the identified challenges effectively.

-Our platform is a web application designed to provide accessible solutions to students' needs."
+Our platform is a web application designed to provide accessible solutions to students' needs.